gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson08.rst

 Creating a Cancel Order Button
 --------------------------------

 | Place the following code below the other widget code in Section "4.
-TKINTER WIDGETS" to create buttons for cancelling the whole order.
+TKINTER WIDGETS".
+| This code creates a button labeled "Cancel All Orders" that, when clicked, will call the `cancel_order` function to remove all orders from the order list.

 .. code-block:: python